mbdevpl/version-query/README.rst

     __version__ = predict_version_str()

+As long as you mark your releases using git tags.

 .. contents::
     :backlinks: none

-As long as you mark your releases using git tags.

-overview
+Overview
 ========

 At development time, the current version number is automatically generated based on: